What Does a Cost Engineer Do?

 About 40% of cost estimators work in the construction industry, according to the U.S. Bureau of Labor Statistics (BLS), while another 14% work in manufacturing.
 Cost estimators are closely related to cost engineers.
 Many cost engineers receive training from their employers due to the lack of formal degree programs.
 Working with an experienced cost engineer on the job provides the additional training.

 Salary Info and Job Outlook

 While the BLS doesn't provide information specifically for cost engineers, it does provide data pertaining to cost estimators, a closely related discipline.
-According to the BLS, the median annual salary earned by cost estimators was $59,460 in May 2013.
-The employment of such estimators is expected to grow by 26% between 2012 and 2022, per the BLS, which is significantly faster than the national average for all career fields.
-On the other hand, overall employment for engineers is supposed to increase 9% from 2012-2022, which is on par with average growth in all other occupations.
+According to the BLS, the median annual salary earned by cost estimators was $60,050 in May 2014.
+The employment of such estimators is expected to grow by 9% between 2014 and 2024, per the BLS, which is about average compared to all career fields.
+On the other hand, overall employment for engineers is supposed to increase 4% from 2014-2024, which is on par with average growth in all other occupations.